SAA Foundation Grant Review Committee

 I. Purpose

-The Grant Review Committee is responsible for receiving and evaluating grant applications according to the SAA Grant Application Evaluation Procedures, and recommending to the Board which applications should receive grant funding.
+The Grant Review Committee is responsible for receiving and evaluating grant applications according to the SAA Foundation Grant Application Evaluation Procedures (for both Catalyst and Opportunity grant programs) and recommending to the SAA Foundation Board applications that should receive grant funding.

 II.
 Committee Selection, Size, and Length of Term

 The Grant Review Committee is an appointed body of the SAA Foundation Board.
-The Committee consists of the SAAF President (who serves as Chair) and no fewer than three additional members, one of whom may be appointed from outside the Board.
-Members of the committee are appointed by the President no later than the close of the Board’s annual meeting and subject to approval by the Board.
-The Executive Director serves ex officio with voice, but without vote.
+The Committee consists of the SAA Foundation Board member (who serves as Chair) and no fewer than three additional members, one of whom may be appointed from outside the Board.
+Members of the committee are nominated by the SAA Foundation Governance Committee and subject to approval by the SAA Foundation Board.
+The SAA Chief serves ex officio with a voice but without a vote.

 III.
 Reporting Procedures

-The Grant Review Committee reports to each full meeting of the Foundation Board of Directors and at other times as requested by the Board.
-For grant reviews, the Committee will consider applications (due February 1), conduct its review, and report its recommendations to the Board by March 30.
+The Grant Review Committee reports to each full meeting of the SAA Foundation Board and at other times as requested by the Board.
+For grant reviews, the Committee will consider applications (due February 1), conduct its review, and report its recommendations to the Board for a vote during the May Board of Directors' meeting.

 IV.
 Duties and Responsibilities

-• Annually review and recommend revisions (as needed) to ensure that the Foundation’s Grant Evaluation Criteria (including the strategic initiatives identified in the Development Plan), Requirements Checklist, and Evaluation Form remain relevant and appropriate.
+• Annually review Grant Evaluation Criteria that (including the strategic initiatives identified in the Development Plan), Requirements Checklist, and Evaluation Form, and recommend revisions as needed.

-• Assist the Executive Director in issuing the Call for Proposals before December 1 each year.
+• Issue the Call for Proposals before December 1 each year.

-• Work individually and collectively to analyze and evaluate grant applications submitted to the Foundation.
-Seek appropriate outside expertise and/or consultation when the content of a proposal requires special knowledge (e.g., with regard to technologies, methodologies, or unfamiliar domains).
+• Work individually and collectively to analyze and evaluate grant applications.
+Seek appropriate outside expertise and/or consultation when the content of a proposal requires special knowledge (e.g., with specific technologies, methodologies, or unfamiliar domains).

-• Evaluate and make a recommendation to the Board on each grant application received.
+• Make a recommendation to the Board on each grant application received.
 Recommendations not to fund a proposal must include a rationale that may be incorporated into communications with proposers.

 • Monitor the submission of impact statements and follow-up reports from grant awardees.